mjordan/larkm/README.md

 larkm supports the [Electronic Resource Citation](https://www.dublincore.org/groups/kernel/spec/) (ERC) metadata format expressed in ANVL syntax.
 Note that larkm accepts the raw values provided by the client and does not validate or format the values against any schema.

 `target` is not an ERC property.
 It is used internally by larkm to simplify resolution to an HTTP[S] URL.

+## ARKs with no resolvable URL target

+Not all things that an ARK can identify live on the Web.
+For example, you may want to create an ARK that identifies a concept or idea, in effect creating a durable identifier for that concept or idea.

+To do this using larkm, all you need to do is not give an ARK a target.
+When clients request an ARK of this type, larkm returns the ERC metadata, equivalent to the data it returns when a client requests an ARK with a target but appends `?info` to the end of the ARK URL.

 ## Support for multiple NAANs